Vivian-hihi/SequoiaDB/doc/src/document/reference/Sequoiadb_command/File/chown_en.md

 ##DESCRIPTION##

-Changes the user and/or group ownership of each given file.
+Set the user and/or group ownership of each given file.

 ##PARAMETERS##